 Typically, Non-Preferred facilities are those located within hospitals or hospital-affiliated services that may impose facility fees in addition to the cost of care.
 Covered persons who obtain laboratory services at in-network, Non-Preferred facilities have a 20% coinsurance, based on Anthem's allowed amount.
 Covered persons obtaining laboratory services at out-of-network facilities are subject to a deductible and 40% coinsurance.
+(Covered persons enrolled in the Primary Care Access and Standard Access Plans do not have out-of-network benefits.)

 There is a waiver process that allows a covered person subject to Site of Service requirements to have services performed at a Non-Preferred in-network facility without assessment of additional coinsurance where there is a medically necessary reason to do so.
-A copy of the waiver form can be found on CareCompass at CO-1331-Site-of-Service-Waiver REV 06.2023.pdf (ct.gov)
+A copy of the waiver form can be found on CareCompass at CO-1331-Site-of-Service-Waiver_REV_06.2023.pdf (ct.gov).